seagram/quill/README.md

 This means an unintentional whitespace can change an element from the one you intended to another.
 For example, a newline can change an action block into a character cue.

 **Inconsistent syntax**: Fountain syntax is somewhat opinionated.
-It uses special characters to deliniate elements like `@` for characters, `.` for scene headings and `>` for transitions.
+It uses special characters to delineate elements like `@` for characters, `.` for scene headings and `>` for transitions.
 This can make writing in the language feel like an exercise in memory, rather than intuition.
 There is little extensibility to tailor the language to your specific use case.

-**No formal specification**: Fountain lacks a formal grammar specification which makes it difficult to implement language tooling like parsers, validatiors, and formatters.
+**No formal specification**: Fountain lacks a formal grammar specification which makes it difficult to implement language tooling like parsers, validators, and formatters.

-## What Quill does differently
+## Features

 **Explicit over implicit:** Clear, customizable syntax that doesn't require context to parse.